Augus/ngAnimate/README.md

 ##ngAnimate##
-ngAnimate is simple transitions sulotion made for AngularJS.
+ngAnimate is best effect sulotion made for AngularJS.

 ##Support##
 ngAnimate is only support for AngularJS 1.2 now, We use AngularJS 1.2 extra ngAnimage.js module.